rehierl/node-tree-outliner/3-6-0-design-7.md

 (node.parentSection.sectioningNode !== node)
 ```

 That is obviously true for any node which is not a sectioning node.
-However,
-this expression is also true if the node is a sectioning node.
-That is, because
+However, this expression is also true if the node is a sectioning node.
-no such node is associated with the section it declares.
+That is, because no such node is associated with the section it declares.

-Note that, if sectioning nodes would have to be associated with their own
+Note that, if sectioning nodes would have to be associated with their
-section, then the first part of the above expression will be a self-reference,
+own section, then the first part of the above expression would be a
-if the node in question is a sectioning node.
+self-reference, if the node in question would be a sectioning node.

 See also: A consistent `Node.parentSection` reference.